suryanshgupta9933/Scene-Script/README.md

 # 👁‍🗨 Scene-Script

 ## Introduction
-The goal of this project is to create a pipeline that can take an image as input and output the text in the image.
+The goal of this project is to create an easy to use and deploy pipeline for training, validation and inference that can take an image as input and output text description.
 The pipeline consists of a VIT model for feature extraction and a Transformer model for text generation.
 The pipeline is deployed using Nvidia's PyTrition and Streamlit app.

 ## Dataset
 The dataset used for the model is Flickr30k.
 The dataset consists of 31,783 images collected from Flickr.
 Each image is paired with 5 captions.
 The dataset can be downloaded from [here](https://www.kaggle.com/hsankesara/flickr-image-dataset).